-- Client reviews can be a great help to know about the company.
+- Client reviews can be a great help to knowing about the company.
 From the company websites, choose long and meaningful reviews which include lots of details from the trek.
 You can also ask for former clients from whom you can get more information about the company’s service quality and his/her experience with the trek.

 - How well they treat their staff also can play a significant role to prove the ethicality of the company.
 Ethical trekking company never fails to support and protect their staff, whereas unethical company careless and can provide the cheapest trip.

 - It is always wise to check the safety standards of the company.
 Ask your trekking company, if they can provide helicopter evacuation during emergencies or not